Your Adoption Profile Book: How to Seize Its Power

 3. Inappropriate Photos

 It’s great to show your family’s silly side or candid moments with kids.
-But sharing a photo of your spouse drunk at a party in college or you in a skimpy bikini at the beach?
+But showing a photo of your spouse drunk at a college party or you in a skimpy bikini at the beach?
 Not so much.

 Your photos certainly don’t have to be perfect.
-But, make sure to choose the photos you include with care.
+But make sure to choose the photos you include with care.
 Select photos where you’re appropriately covered up; birth parents don’t need to see you in a bikini or with your shirt off.
-And finally, take a look at the background of your photos to make sure there are no alcoholic beverages.
+Finally, check the background of your photos to make sure there are no alcoholic beverages.

 4. Living in the Past

 Avoid sharing elaborate stories and details about what you used to do and about your past.
 Some hopeful adoptive couples are tempted to tell long and romantic stories about how they met.
-However, your profile should focus on your family in the present and the future.
-Birth mothers are hoping to see what kind of life you have right now and what kind of life her child would have with you!
+However, your adoption profile book should focus on your family in the present and the future.
+Birth mothers are hoping to see what kind of life you have right now and what kind of life their child would have with you!

 5. Emphasizing Fertility Issues

 For many couples pursuing adoption, infertility is a part of their story.
-It’s fine to share this part of your story with birth parents, since they’ll want to know why you want to adopt.
-But it’s best to mention it briefly and then move on to sharing of the future you’ll provide for a child.
-There’s no need to go into specifics about your diagnosis and treatment.
+It’s fine to share this part of your story with birth parents since they’ll want to know why you want to adopt.

 6. Phrasing About a Birth Parent’s Experience

-Don’t give birth parents words that they might not be feeling.
-Because if you’ve put together a great profile, it’ll speak for itself.
+Don’t give birth parents words that they might not be feeling because if you’ve put together a great profile, it’ll speak for itself.
 Avoid using language that puts words in expectant parents’ mouths, like, “We will love your baby more than you can imagine.”

 We know that people mean well when they say this kind of thing but it can come across as offensive.
 Instead, focus on sharing about yourselves in your profile.
 Let birth parents process their thoughts and feelings without bias.